 Yet Africa is far from realising this potential.
 For too long, Africa’s agriculture sector was neglected.
 African governments failed over many decades to invest adequately in the agriculture sector and to create a policy and regulatory environment in which smallholder farmers could flourish.
 Compared to a sharp rise in domestic spending in Asia, public spending on agriculture in Africa stayed stagnant and low throughout the 1980s and 1990s.
 Meanwhile, donor assistance to agriculture was slashed 72% between 1988 and 2003.

 As a result, Africa’s cereal crop yields today are nearly as low as they were several decades ago, and just a fraction of those in Latin America and South Asia.
 Today, Africa is a net food buyer, looking outside the continent to feed its growing and increasingly urban population.
 It faces challenges such as poor infrastructure, expensive fertiliser, poor access to extension and financial services, unreliable and unpredictable markets, low use of technology, and limited land security.
-As a result, Africa’s smallholder farmers have been left unable to produce enough food to feed their families, or sell surplus to markets to generate income.
+Women, who constitute almost half of the agricultural labour force, have consistently lower access to the productive resources listed above, and thus cannot contribute as much as their potential.
+As a result, Africa’s smallholder farmers, particularly women, have been left unable to produce enough food to feed their families or sell surplus to markets to generate income.

-Unlocking Africa’s agriculture potential would also unlock its development.
+Unlocking Africa’s agricultural potential would also unlock its development.
 Farming is Africa’s main livelihood: more than two-thirds of Africans depend on agriculture for their incomes.
-Investing in agriculture is one of the best ways to reduce poverty in Africa.
+Women comprise close to half of the agricultural labour force.
+Investing in agriculture, particularly closing the gender gap, is one of the best ways to reduce poverty in Africa.
 According to FAO analysis, growth in the agriculture sector is 11 times as effective at reducing poverty as growth in other sectors in sub-Saharan Africa.

 Earnings from agriculture make up around 30% of GDP across the continent and more than two-thirds of Africans depend on farming for their incomes.
 When connected to markets, smallholder farmers can generate an income and create a ‘multiplier effect’ – sending their children to school and stimulating the economy in order to help lift their community out of poverty for the long term.
 Crucially, if women farmers received equal investment, productivity in Africa could rise by 20-30%, reducing the numbers of those experiencing hunger by 100-150 million, producing more for markets, increasing incomes for women, and providing more food for children.